pipelet-ai/api-docs/docs/Video-Generation.md

 }
 ```

 - In queue (not started yet).
-You will also see the current `queue_position`, starting at index 0:
+You will also see the current `queue_position`, starting at index 0.
+Below example, `queue_position` is 1, meaning there is one job in front of you in the queue.

 ```json
 {